yifso/nteract/docs/notes/group4-group.md

 - /rx-binder

 ## /host-cache
-This package contains a provider component that allows you to connect to a Binder instance and access its context in all child components.
-To see this package in action, you can view the source for the [nteract play application](https://github.com/nteract/play).
+This package contains a provider component for you to connect to a Binder instance and access its context in all child components.
+Examples of this package are in the source for the [nteract play application](https://github.com/nteract/play).

 ### Installation